fabien-houang-oa/how-to-project-template/README.md

 ## Configure the Project

-#### 1. After having successfully initialize the project, go into the `configuration/` folder and move all the folders with the default config files in an `examples/` folder:
+#### 1. After having successfully initialized the project, go into the `configuration/` folder and move all the folders with the default config files in an `examples/` folder:

 ```shell
 mkdir configuration/examples/